 Jefferson T, Del Mar CB, Dooley L, Ferroni E, Al-Ansary LA, Bawazeer GA, et al. (2011).
 Physical interventions to interrupt or reduce the spread of respiratory viruses.
 Cochrane Database of Systematic Reviews.
 Issue 7.
 Art.
 No.: CD006207.
 DOI: 10.1002/14651858.CD006207.pub4.

-Are you interested in using images of the Dirty Hands Can Be Scary! campaign for your school, business or personal use?
-If you are, please fill out the form below to request a set of horizontal or vertical 11"x17" images you can print off and use.
+Are you interested in using images of the Dirty Hands Can Be Scary! campaign for business or personal use?
+You can now download the images directly off the site.
+Choose between horizontal or vertical 11"x17" images you can print off and use.